Coalfire-Research/npk/README.md

 ### 1. Super easy install

-One config file, one command to run.
+Build the Docker container and run the wizard.
 That's about it.

 ### 2. Intuitive campaign builder